iThorgrim/mod-chat-enhanced/README.md

-# Documentation for the Chat_Enhanced Module

 ## Overview
-The Chat_Enhanced module is an addition to the game server that augments chat functionalities to make in-game interactions more immersive and engaging.
+The Chat Enhanced module is an addition to the game server that augments chat functionalities to make in-game interactions more immersive and engaging.
 It introduces the capability of using emoticons and tagging other players directly in the chat.

 ## Features